Emulating multiple IoT devices

 - Go to your working folder.

-- To the right of the service account you created, click
+Service accounts. - In the row with the name of the service account you created, click

 and select Delete. - Click Delete.